Provincial Board Members 2018-2019

 Edmonton Chapter President

-Jennifer is a Health Compliance Officer for Government of Alberta.
+Jennifer is a Program Manager for AADL ( Alberta Aids to Daily Living) with the Government of Alberta.
 Previous experience includes, Director for Clinical Operations of a Supportive Living organization wherein she was fortunate to partake as a Project Lead launch of U.K’s first Dementia Care Butterfly homes® in Canada.
 Jennifer is affiliated as a Regulatory Committee member with professional associations including the College and Association of Registered Nurses of Alberta (CARNA).
 Other involvement includes, as a Member of the Council for a Health profession regulatory college under the Health Professions Act, and actively participated as a member Provincial Dementia Advisory committee (representing Alberta Seniors Citizen Housing Association).
 Beforehand, she held the position as a Board of Director /General Manager in the hospitality industry and property management, respectively for over 15 years.